FMMT666/launchpad.py/README.md

               for x in range( -8, 9 ):
 			    lp.LedCtrlChar( 'A', 63, 0, 63, offsx = x )
 			    time.wait( 100 )

+### LedCtrlString( string, red, green, blue = None, direction = 0, waitms = 150 )

+    Scrolls a string <str> across the Launchpad's main, 8x8 matrix.
+    <red/green/blue> specify the color and intensity (0..63 each).
+    <direction> determines the direction of scrolling.
+    Dirty hack: <waitms>, by default 150, delays the scrolling speed.

+    If <blue> is omitted, "Classic" compatibility mode is turned on and the old 0..3 <red/green> intensity values are strechted to 0..63.

+    For future compatibility, it is highly recommended to use
+    <direction> and <waitms> as a named arguments, e.g.:

+      lp.LedCtrlString( "Hello", 3,1, direction = -1, waitms = 100 )

+      PARAMS: <string>     a string to display; e.g.: 'Hello'
+              <red>        red   LED intensity 0..63 (or 0..3 in "Classic" mode)
+              <green>      green LED intensity 0..63 (or 0..3 in "Classic" mode)
+              <blue>       green LED intensity 0..63 (omit  for  "Classic" mode)
+              <direction> -1 -> scroll right to left
+                           0 -> do not scroll, just show the character 1 -> scroll left to right
+              <waitms>     OPTIONAL: delay for scrolling speed, default 150
+      RETURN:

 ### LedAllOn( [colorcode] )